Vikas-B-S/Healthify/README.md

 # Healthify
-This is perosnal health assistant poweredmby Generative AI
+This is perosnal health assistant powered by Generative AI

 ---